Jaron Lanier: Internet2, visiting scholar (1997–2001)

-Family
+Personal life

 Jaron Lanier and his wife, Lena, have one child, a daughter.

 Selected list of works in prose

 "One-Half of a Manifesto" (2000)

 In "One-Half a Manifesto", Lanier criticizes the claims made by writers such as Ray Kurzweil, and opposes the prospect of so-called "cybernetic totalism", which is "a cataclysm brought on when computers become ultra-intelligent masters of matter and life."
 Lanier's position is that humans may not be considered to be biological computers, i.e., they may not be compared to digital computers in any proper sense, and it is very unlikely that humans could be generally replaced by computers easily in a few decades, even economically.
 While transistor count increases according to Moore's law, overall performance rises only very slowly.
 According to Lanier, this is because human productivity in developing software increases only slightly, and software becomes more bloated and remains as error-prone as it ever was.
 "Simply put, software just won't allow it.
 Code can't keep up with processing power now, and it never will."

-At the end he warns that the biggest problem of any theory (esp. ideology) is not that it is false, "but when it claims to be the sole and utterly complete path to understanding life and reality."
-The impression of objective necessity paralyzes the ability of humans to walk out of or to fight the paradigm and causes the self-fulfilling destiny which spoils people.